kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 i.e. if the LHS of a `=` is variable without any `[]` or `.` or `@` symbols, it means an assignment has happened.

-However, if for example there's a `[]` in the LHS, then it is not an assignment anymore.
+However, if for example there's a `[]` in the LHS, then it is not an assignment anymore, but a mutation instead.

 ```julia
 julia> x[1] = 2.0;